Marano di Napoli: Festivals

+Plenty of au pairs are hosted by local families in order to make more and more people aware of what Naples has to offer.
+Furthermore, the effects of the festival do not fade in few days, because MRSF Spots are constantly projected on the tube electronic screens, with the purpose of reminding people that Marano is no longer a city of crime, but a promise for the future.

 Economy

 The main economic sources of the city are agriculture and commerce.
 Many ancient typical noble arts have been lost during the years, like the handmade construction of stairs and cests.
 Strangely enough some renowned and typical local agricultural products are not produced anymore.
 In past years the peas from Marano (Santa Croce) and the cherries (Recca's cherries) were sold all over the Italy.
 Nowadays only few farmers cultivate these two products.

 For many centuries one of the main sources of income for the citizens of Marano has been the selling of tuff stones.
 The tufo workers, also known as montesi, used to start working at a very early age.
 Ten workers could extract two thousands stones per day.
 A jingle was used to beat the time while the montesi were working.
 The jingle was made of fifty verses, and at the end of the jingle each worker was sure he had extracted exactly fifty stones.